-Doctors from the Division of Obstetrics & Gynaecology at KK Women's and Children's Hospital, a member of the SingHealth group, share the importance of testing for gestational diabetes mellitus (GDM) if you are pregnant.
+It is important to test for gestational diabetes mellitus (GDM) if you are pregnant.
+Doctors from the Division of Obstetrics & Gynaecology at KK Women's and Children's Hospital, a member of the SingHealth group, explain why.

 Who should test for gestational diabetes mellitus?